 This does not mean, however, that a state cannot rank in the top 10 while still levying all the major taxes.
-Indiana and Utah, for example, levy all of the major tax types, but do so with low rates on broad bases.
+Indiana, North Carolina, and Utah, for example, levy all of the major tax types, but do so with low rates on broad bases.

 The states in the bottom 10 tend to have a number of afflictions in common: complex, nonneutral taxes with comparatively high rates.
-New Jersey, for example, is hampered by some of the highest property tax burdens in the country, has the second highest-rate corporate income tax in the country and a particularly aggressive treatment of international income, levies an inheritance tax, and maintains some of the nation's worst-structured individual income taxes.
+New Jersey, for example, is hampered by some of the highest property tax burdens in the country, has the second highest-rate corporate and individual income taxes in the country and a particularly aggressive treatment of international income, levies an inheritance tax, and maintains some of the nation's worst-structured individual income taxes.